-July 31, 2021 — These basic rules continue to apply.
-In mid-August the Dutch government will decide how and when the final step of the reopening plan can be taken.
+September 27, 2021 — These basic rules continue to apply.
+The Dutch government will on September 17, 2021, decide how and when the final step of the reopening plan can be taken.
 This will involve lifting the 1.5 meter rule and the other basic rules.

-The ‘Test for Access‘ (Testen voor Toegang) system 2 is now valid for 24 hours, instead of 40 as before.
+The ‘Test for Access‘ (Testen voor Toegang) system 2 is valid for 24 hours.

 The ‘Test for Access’ system is suspended for clubs and concert halls — but not for venues with seating (e.g. theaters and sports stadiums).

 The majority of people in the country are now vaccinated at least once.

 - Coronavirus infections in the Netherlands – Source: World Health Organization (WHO) statistics.